durbanlegend/thag_rs/README.md

 ## Overview

 `rs-script` is a simple and serious script runner and REPL for Rust expressions, snippets, and programs.
-This tool allows you to quickly run and test Rust code from the command line for rapid prototyping and exploration.
-It is intended to handle cases that are beyond the scope of the Rust playground or the average script runner.
+This tool allows you to run and test Rust code from the command line for rapid prototyping and exploration.
+It aims to handle cases that are beyond the scope of the Rust playground or the average script runner.

-`rs-script` is Cargo-based and will prefer tools like syn, quote and toml over string operations where possible, in order to ensure correctness.
+`rs-script` is Cargo-based.
+For correctness it will prefer tools like syn, quote and toml over string operations where possible.
 It attempts to handle any valid Rust program, snippet or expression.
-It will usually manage to generate a dedicated Cargo.toml for your script from "use" statements in your code, although for speed and precision it is recommended that you embed your own in a /*[toml] */ block at the start of the script, as in most of the demos.
-The Cargo search will helpfully print the equivalent block for you to copy and paste if you want to.
+It will try to generate a dedicated Cargo.toml for your script from "use" statements in your code, although for speed and precision I recommend that you embed your own in a toml block:
+/*[toml]
+[dependencies]
+...
+*/
+at the start of the script, as in most of the demos.
+For each successful search, Cargo search will generate and print a basic toml block with the crate name and version under a [dependencies] header, for you to copy and paste if you want to.
+It does not print a combined block, so it's up to you to merge all the dependencies into the same toml block.
+All dependencies can typically go under the single [dependencies] header in the toml block, but you should be able to add other Cargo-compliant dependencies sections if you choose to do so.

 `rs-script` aims to be as comprehensive as possible without sacrificing speed and simplicity.
 It uses timestamps to rerun compiled scripts without unnecessary rebuilding, although you can override this behaviour.
-For example, a precompiled script will calculate the 35,661-digit factorial of 10,000 in under half a second on my M1 Macbook Air.
+For example, a precompiled script will calculate the 35,661-digit factorial of 10,000 in under half a second on my M1 MacBook Air.

 ### Why `rs-script`?
 As so often happens, this project arose out of need.
-Initially I was looking for a hosted version of the Rust playground to allow me to try out new ideas quickly.
+Initially I was looking for a hosted version of the Rust playground to allow me to try out new ideas as easily as possible.
 This soon led me to the various script runners, but I found that what they ran more than anything was "out of steam".
-I even went so far as to fork the idiosyncratic but versatile `runner` crate with extensive modification to bring it up to date and attempt to resolve some tricky dependency issues, but I saw that by staying in the Cargo mainstream I could easily overcome these issues and leverage Cargo to do most of the hard work, so I started `rs-script` from scratch.
+Honorable mention to the idiosyncratic but versatile `runner` crate, which I ended up forking with some extensive modifications to bring it up to date and attempt to resolve some tricky dependency issues.
+However, issues such as conflicting regex dependencies made me realise by staying in the Cargo mainstream I could easily overcome these issues and leverage Cargo to do most of the hard work, so I started `rs-script` from scratch.

-I also found that `rs-script` started to "write itself", by allowing me to experiment wiht promising crates before incorporationg them as dependencies.
+I also found that `rs-script` started to "write itself", by allowing me to experiment with promising crates before incorporating them as dependencies.
 I don't know what the level of interest may be for a tool like this, but I hope you may find it as useful as I do.

 ## Installation